thewca/wca-regulations/wca-regulations-2012.md

     - 7f1c) Timer: The timer of the Stackmat.
     - 7f1d) Surface: The flat surface on which the Stackmat has been placed.
 The mat is considered a part of the surface.
 The timer is not considered a part of the surface.
   - 7f2) The timer must be attached to the mat and placed on the surface, with the timer on the side of the mat nearest to the competitor.
     - 7f2a) Exception: For Solving With Feet, the timer must be placed directly on the floor.
-The timer device may be placed on the side of the mat farthest from the competitor.
+The timer device may be placed on the side of the mat farthest from the competitor.[NOTE: The timer goes on the floor, does the mat not?]
 - 7h) The competition area must have a Competitors Area.
   - 7h1) The organisation team may require that a competitor who has been called to compete must remain within the Competitors Area until he has finished all of his attempts for the round.